Israel spared fifth snap election as lawmakers pass budget

 As the opposition sought to drag the vote out into the early hours of the morning, coalition whip Idit Silman distributed candy to keep lawmakers alert.

 Early Thursday morning, the Knesset voted 61-59 in favor of a 2021 budget bill, the first approved by parliament since 2018.
-Later in the day lawmakers will reconvene to vote on a budget for 2022.
+Later, parliament approved a bundle of new laws, including a congestion tax for the Tel Aviv metropolitan area, eased import regulations and approved a higher retirement age for women.
+It also backed reforms on kosher certification that have outraged ultra-Orthodox lawmakers.

+A vote on a 2022 budget was scheduled to take place later on Thursday.

 On the opposite side of the aisle, Israel Katz, Israel’s former finance minister under Netanyahu, blasted the “terrible budget of cutbacks and taxes” in an Army Radio interview.